compsigh/web/app/docs/web-platform/how-to-publish.md

 ### `Media`

-Markdown has a native way to embed images, but the web platform uses our optimized component instead, which also lets us nicely add captions or links
+Markdown has a native way to embed images, but the web platform uses our optimized component instead, which also lets us nicely add captions or links.

-props:
+Props:

 - `src: string` <span style={{ color: 'red' }}>(required)</span><br />
-a filepath relative to the `public/` directory to the image or video to embed
+A filepath relative to the `public/` directory to the image or video to embed
 - `video: boolean` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-set to `true` if the media content is a video
+Set to `true` if the media content is a video
 - `title: string` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-a caption placed directly under the image
+A caption placed directly under the image
 - `description: string | React.ReactElement` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-a more subtle caption, if additional context would help
+A more subtle caption, if additional context would help
 - `cta: string` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-"call to action"; displays under the title or description if present, would be something like "Watch video"
+"Call to action"; displays under the title or description if present, would be something like "Watch video"
 - `link: string` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-clicking on the image, title, or `cta` will take the reader to this URL
+Clicking on the image, title, or `cta` will take the reader to this <CasePreserver>URL</CasePreserver>
 - `alt: string` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-a description of the media, for accessibility
+A description of the media, for accessibility

-example:
+Example:

 ```tsx showLineNumbers
 <Media